Novulon/UnblockDPI/README.md

 https://github.com/bol-van/zapret

 If your antivirus blocks the installation, you may need to temporarily disable it.
-Once installed, the antivirus will not delete anything since then it won't detect a threat.
+Once installed, the antivirus will not interfere since then it won't detect a threat.
 Think of it as judging a book by its cover.

 If you have any questions or need help setting it up:
 discord: 1z11